-At deployment, devices can take advantage of Automated Device Enrolment to automatically enrol them into MDM and receive the initial configuration and apps.
-Or each iPhone can be connected by USB, and an automated enrolment process can automatically erase it, apply configurations and take the device to the Home Screen before it's assigned to the next nurse.
-This workflow uses Apple Configurator to enable a hands-free setup, so users don't need to be involved in the shift change.
+At deployment, devices can use Automated Device Enrollment to automatically enroll them into MDM and receive the initial configuration and apps.
+Or each iPhone can be connected by USB, and an automated enrollment process can automatically erase it, apply configurations, and take the device to the Home Screen before it's assigned to the next nurse.
+This workflow enables a hands-free setup, so users don't need to be involved in the shift change.
+And now, with the Return to Service feature in iOS 17, this workflow can be repeated between shifts completely wirelessly.

-One-to-one deployment: In this deployment model, hospitals assign each nurse their own device.
-Nurses can be allowed to access apps only onsite at the hospital or allowed to access some apps at home, depending on their role.
+Assigned deployment: In this deployment model, hospitals assign each nurse their own device.
+Nurses can be allowed to access apps only onsite at the hospital or allowed to access some apps remotely, depending on their role.
 These permissions are maintained through MDM.

-A one-to-one deployment has many benefits for hospitals-including reducing total costs by eliminating the need for charging bays, cables, battery packs and provisioning software.
-Early testing on iPhone 12 and iPhone 13 indicates that the iPhone battery can last a 12-hour shift; each organization should do their own testing to see if the battery lasts however long an entire shift is at their institution.
-If it does, the device won't require a battery pack that would increase its size and weight.
+An assigned deployment has many benefits for hospitals - including reducing total costs by eliminating the need for charging bays, cables, battery packs, and provisioning software.
+Early testing on iPhone 12 and later models indicates that the iPhone battery can last a 12-hour shift; each organization should do their own testing to see if the battery lasts however long an entire shift is at their institution.
+If it does, the device won't require a battery pack, which would increase its size and weight.

 Clinicians can use built-in iPhone features like Face ID and Touch ID for biometric authentication, making it easier for them to sign in.
-Organizations can also use force on-device dictation so that a clinician's dictation stays on the device.
+Organizations can also force on-device dictation so that a clinician's dictation stays on the device.

-Eliminating the process of checking out a device, signing in to it, signing out and checking it back in makes shift changes more efficient-which can impact nurse and patient satisfaction.
+Eliminating the process of checking out a device, signing in to it, signing out, and checking it back in makes shift changes more efficient - which can impact nurse and patient satisfaction.